zonemaster/zonemaster/docs/internal/maintenance/IssueLabels.md

 Term     | Definition or meaning
 ---------|---------------------------------------------
-main     | In the table above, "main" stands for the [Zonemaster/Zonemaster] repository Backend  | In the table above, "Backend" stands for the [Zonemaster-Backend] repository Engine   | In the table above, "Engine" stands for the [Zonemaster-Engine] repository GUI      | In the table above, "GUI" stands for the [Zonemaster-GUI] repository
+main     | In the table above, "main" stands for the [Zonemaster/Zonemaster] repository Engine   | In the table above, "Engine" stands for the [Zonemaster-Engine] repository

 ## Scope